The Sovereign #iwill Fund 1.0 Grants

 Youthline’s Young Ambassador Scheme received £2,300.

-Youthline used the grant to set up their ‘Young Ambassador Scheme’ for 9 young people aged 14-18 from across Bracknell Forest.
+Youthline used their grant to set up their ‘Young Ambassador Scheme’ for 9 young people aged 14-18 from across Bracknell Forest.

 The project gave the Young Ambassadors the skills, knowledge and confidence to act as peer mentors through training sessions and increase awareness of healthy lifestyles, present in educational settings, fundraise and promote good health across the community.